Notes on Randomized Algorithms: FKS hashing

 Since $H$ is 2-universal, we have $δ(S,S,H) ≤ \card*{H} \frac{\card*{S} \parens*{\card*{S}-1}}{n} = \card*{H} \frac{n(n-1)}{n} = \card*{H} (n-1)$.
 But then the Pigeonhole principle says there exists some $h ∈ H$ with $δ(S,S,h) ≤ \frac{1}{\card*{H}} δ(S,S,H) = n-1$.
 Choosing this $h$ gives $∑_{i=1}^{n} n_i^2 ≤ n + (n-1) = 2n-1 = O(n)$. \end{proof}

 If we want to find a good $h$ quickly, increasing the size of the outer table to $n/α$ gives us a probability of at least $1-α$ of getting a good one, using essentially the same argument as for perfect hash functions.
+More generally, it's possible to adapt FKS hashing to work with dynamic data sets by growing the main table and each subtable as needed to keep the 2-lookup property while maintaining $O(1)$ expected amortized cost per insertion.
+This is know as \concept{dynamic perfect hashing} and was studied by Dietzfelbinger~\etal~\cite{DietzfelbingerKMMRT1994}.
+In practice the overhead of this approach is higher than other 2-lookup schemes, such as the one described in the next section.